caocmai/Taskee-App/README.md

 * Empty field validation
 * Edit/update a project or task that is accessible by 3D touch (context menu)
 * Core Data to persist projects and tasks
-* Local notification with text and image 1 hour prior to a task's due date
+* Local notification with text and image presented based on the user's choice

 ### App Demo (gif)
 ![](Project%20Gif/Taskee1.gif)

 ### Usage
-The user can create a project by giving it a name and color of their choosing to make the project easier to differentiate between them.
+The user can create a project by giving it a name and color of their choosing to make projects easier to differentiate between them.

 The user can then create tasks for that project by giving them a title, image, and due date.
 These tasks can then be marked as completed by a tap gesture.